top of page

 f) FAVN testing

-Step 3) Gather your veterinary vaccine records.
-Email these to the Territorial Veterinarian Dr. Ignacio Dela Cruz at cnmistatevet@gmail.com with your projected travel date.
+Gather your veterinary records and send them to Department of Land and Natural Resources (DLNR) for the entry permit along with your projected travel date.
 This should be done no more than 60 days prior to projected flight, because the Entry Permit is only valid for 60 days.
 Email all documents together so there is no confusion.

 To make your life easier, just have all the things above required for entry put on your Health Certificate if the vet is willing to do so.